act-rules/act-rules.github.io/pages/contribute.md

 Before contributing a new rule, we recommend you check its validity with several experienced accessibility auditors first.
 This helps you identify potential stumbling blocks early in the rule design.

-If you want to use the experts in the WCAG-ACT-RULES-CG for this, submit your rule suggestion as an Issue (see [Submit an idea for discussion](#) (TBD)).
+If you want to use the experts in the ACT-Rules Community for this, submit your rule suggestion as an Issue (see [Submit an idea for discussion](#) (TBD)).

 [Learn more about the process for submitting rules as pull requests](#) (TBD)

 ## Join the Community Group

-The best way to stay informed about the activities of WCAG-ACT-RULES-CG is to become a member.
+The best way to stay informed about the activities of ACT-Rules Community is to become a member.

 ### Mailing list keeps you up to date